 He added that these kinds of loans were one of the main reasons behind the US property crisis.
 ‘There are the lessons one should learn,’ he said.

 Among those offering these kinds of loans is SBI.
-It said that the market response to its special initiatives on home loans has been encouraging.
+It said that the market response to its special initiatives on home loans has been encouraging and they are hopeful of a recovery.